 Graduation and certification

-Upon graduating from the Cardiovascular Invasive Specialist Program, you receive a certificate of completion from Mayo School of Health Sciences and an Associate of Applied Science degree from Rochester Community and Technical College.
+Upon graduating from the Cardiovascular Invasive Specialist Program, you receive a certificate of completion from Mayo Clinic School of Health Sciences and an Associate of Applied Science degree from Rochester Community and Technical College.

 For the majority of the classroom instruction and clinical rotations, your learning schedule includes eight-hour days five days a week.

-Each year, Mayo School of Health Sciences admits four to six students to the Cardiovascular Invasive Specialist Program.
+Each year, Mayo Clinic School of Health Sciences admits four to six students to the Cardiovascular Invasive Specialist Program.
 Therefore, clinical training groups are small with one-on-one instruction provided.
 Class sizes at Rochester Community and Technical College vary by semester.

 Jan.
 26, 2015